-1. Eggnog.
 If you haven’t had the homemade stuff, you haven’t had eggnog.
-This is our hard-core version, in which an almost undrinkable amount of booze (bourbon, rum, and brandy) is mixed with raw eggs and aged in the fridge to create a mellow, insanely delicious drink.
-If you want to skip the aging, omit two of the three liquors.
+This is our hardcore version, that mixes several types of booze (bourbon, rum, and brandy) with raw eggs.
+You’ll age it in the fridge to create a mellow — but intensely delicious — drink.

-3. Pisco Sour.
-Pisco is a clear spirit from Peru with a fruity taste that’s become trendy lately as a cocktail base.
-The citrus flavors and egg-white foam of a Pisco Sour make the drink a good addition to a fancy brunch.
+Pisco is a clear spirit from Peru with a fruity taste.
+It’s quickly becoming a popular cocktail base.
+The citrus flavors and egg white foam of a pisco sour make the drink a perfect addition to any fancy brunch.

-4. Coffee Cocktail.
-Revived by Dale DeGroff, this classic sweet after-dinner drink got its name because it looks exactly like milky coffee (but it contains no coffee).
+Revived by Dale DeGroff, this classic after-dinner drink got its name because it looks exactly like milky coffee.
+But it doesn’t actually have any coffee in it at all.
 It tastes a little like a White Russian, without the cream.

-9. Round Robin.
-Absinthe and orange bitters balance each other, with brandy and a light egg-white froth on top.
+We’ll take another round, Robin.
+Absinthe and orange bitters balance each other, with brandy and a light egg white froth on top.